alfaro96/scikit-lr/docs/source/user_guide/datasets.rst

 of genetic data, namely phylogenetic profiles and microarray expression data for the Yeast genome.
 The Yeast genome consists of genes, and each gene is represented by an associated phylogenetic profile.
-Using these profiles as input features, the expression profile of a gene is ordered into ranks.
+Using these profiles as input :term:`features`, the expression profile of a gene is ordered into ranks.
 The use of five microarray experiments (spo, heat, dtt, cold, diau), gives rise to five prediction problems allusing the same input features but different target rankings.

 .. topic:: References: